Skip to content

 \end{tikzpicture}

-Placing many nodes evenly around a circle using a Python loop together with TikZ variables (defined via add_variable).
+Placing many nodes evenly around a circle using a Python loop together with TikZ variables (defined via variable).

 fig = TikzFigure()